 Skull Knight

 Another raid-focused unit with niche applications.
-Can be valuable in the right situations.
+It can be valuable in the right situations.

 Carrot (Super III)